6 Winter Beauty Tips For Sensitive Skin

 Sensitive skincare is all about protection, nourishment, and improving the skin's overall resiliency.
 Serums can include concentrated ingredients which improve your skin's ability to bounce back and adapt in response to stress.

 Try adding a serum with mushroom, algae, kelp, or propolis extract to your routine this winter.
-If you need an oil-free version, check out Acure Organics CGF Repair Serum ($15.04 on Amazon), which uses algae as it's main ingredient and is completely oil-free.
+If you need an oil-free version, check out Acure Organics CGF Repair Serum (Amazon), which uses algae as it's the main ingredient and is completely oil-free.

 silicones and sealants ...save them for the last step!

 Silicones are sealants and they're also popular ingredients in winter moisturizers, masks and primers because they help protect and smooth skin.